People are stressed.

 That’s a serious statistic.

-But many of these issues could be alleviated with better time management.
+But many of these issues could be alleviated with better Time Management Techniques.

 And while there a number of techniques to help people better manage their time to decrease stress, it’s not always easy to incorporate them.
 Particularly when doing so feels like even more work.